Contracts are the backbone of any business relationship, but even the most carefully drafted agreements can be breached.

 If a contract is breached, you may be able to claim monetary damages.
 The goal here is to put you in the position you would have been in if the breach had not occurred.

 Calculating damages can be complex.
-You must prove your losses, establish that the breach caused these losses, and show you tried to mitigate its impact.
+You must prove your losses, establish that the breach caused them, and show that you tried to mitigate its impact.
 As such, you should keep thorough paperwork to document the breach and your efforts to mitigate it.

 Equitable remedies